interstitialRedirectModalTitle

 Fish biologist holding a juvenile razorback sucker.

 The Colorado River's high flows in 2023 benefitted the recruitment of these at-risk fish, and TNC’s nursery sheltered them at a crucial stage of development when they're at their most vulnerable.
 After maturing in the nursery wetlands during spring and summer, scientists carefully identified, tagged and released these young fish back into the river—giving them a new shot at life in the wild.
-The nursery class of 2023 experienced a significant increase in numbers compared to the previous two years and provides hope for the future for the endagered river fish.
+The nursery class of 2023 experienced a significant increase in numbers compared to the previous two years and provides hope for the future for the endangered river fish.

 Restoring Habitat for the Razorback Sucker (2:03) In the perfect spot on the Colorado River in Utah, TNC is blending science and engineering to give the threatened razorback sucker a fighting chance.